Asakusa Samba Carnival (August 30): Access, Tips, Best Photo Spots & More

 Asakusa Samba Carnival started in 1981 as an event intending to revitalize the town.
 Today, it has become one of Japan's leading events, attracting some 500,000 spectators every year.
 The popular highlight is the contest-style parade with around 5,000 participants!
 While riding the rhythm of authentic samba, the gorgeous costumes, and performances of each team charm the audience.

-The main feature of Asakusa Samba Carnival is that it is actually a contest-style parade that is entirely based on the real Rio Carnival.
-A little-known fact is that the official name of this event is Asakusa Samba Carnival Parade Contest.
+The highlight of the Asakusa Samba Carnival is that it’s not just a parade - it’s a full-fledged contest modeled after the world-famous Rio Carnival.
+In fact, the official name of the event is the Asakusa Samba Carnival Parade Contest, though many visitors don’t realize it.

 On the day of the carnival, expect huge crowds.
 Be sure to not try to get there too early in the morning.
 An excellent time to observe the events and see how excited the whole city is is at the Asakusa Samba Carnival's opening.

-At the time of holding in 2019, there were ticket sales on the day for chair seats, which came with an original item as a gift, for a sponsorship fee of 6500 yen.
+For 2025, there are ticket sales for chair seats, which come with an original item as a gift, for a sponsorship fee of 8,000 yen.
 If you want to get close up to the action and have a relaxing time at it, be sure to check it out on the official website.

 There are many ways of getting to Asakusa, so access is straightforward.
 Depending on where you want to see the parade, you can choose between two stations.